cabbagecabbagecabbage/CCC-2021/README.md

 In this context, lets equate distance and time since the train travels between stations in 1 minute and we can walk between stations in 1 minute.

 First, using the walkways, compute the minimum distance to walk from each station to N (it may be impossible) using BFS.
-Lets call this answer dist[i] for a station i.
+Lets call this answer dist[i] for station i.

 If the stations were stationary, then the answer is min(distance that the train travels from beginning to the station + distance we need to walk from the station to N) for all stations.